-Consumption is the major driver of the US economy and it accounts for 70% of GDP (gross domestic product).
+Consumption is the major driver of the U.S. economy and accounts for 70% of GDP.
 Consumption has been relatively subdued since the recession began, as Americans have boosted their savings rate and spent only on essentials.
-The real estate bubble drove consumption in the mid ’00s, since people took out cash refinances and spent the extracted home equity.
+The real estate bubble drove consumption in the mid ’00s, as people took out cash refinances and spent the extracted home equity.
 This increased the cost basis for many people’s homes and left them vulnerable when house prices collapsed.
 As a result, they’ve focused more on paying down debt than on spending.

 Highlights from the report

-The Consumer Sentiment Index fell to 75.2 in October, down considerably from its post-crisis record of 85.1 in July.
-(Consumer confidence in 1964 = 100.)
-This is the preliminary October report, so it’s subject to revision at the end of the month.
-The Bloomberg survey consensus was 82.
-The Current Conditions Index rose to 92.8 from 92.6, but the Expectations Index fell to 63.9 from 67.8 last month.
-Given that an index value of 90 has been more or less the average over the past 50 years, consumer confidence is still on the weak side.
+The preliminary estimate for the Consumer Sentiment Index fell to 83.9 in July, down from 84.1 in June.
+(Consumer confidence in 1964 was 100.)
+The Bloomberg survey consensus was 84.7, so it was a slight disappointment.
+The Current Conditions Index rose to 99.7 from 93.8, but the Expectations Index fell to 73.8 from 77.8 last month.
+Given that an index value of 90 is more or less the average over the past 50 years, consumer confidence is still on the weak side.
 The index can vary widely: in January of 2000, it was 112, and in November of 2008, it bottomed at 55.3.

-One theory that has been thrown out is that consumers are starting to pick up on the improvement in the real estate market and that’s driving consumer confidence.
+One theory that’s been thrown out is that consumers are starting to pick up on the improvement in the real estate market, and that’s driving consumer confidence.
 As we’ve seen from the real estate indices, unless you live in San Francisco, Phoenix, Las Vegas, or a few other places, you haven’t really been experiencing a major increase in home prices.
 It may be that the headline numbers are enough to make people feel better even if prices aren’t rising that dramatically where they live.
-That said, the increase in interest rates might be starting to show up in the economic data.
-A number of investment banks have been trimming their Q3 GDP estimates.
-The Fed has been consistently over-optimistic in its economic forecasts—which makes you wonder why they’re so keen to begin tapering.

 Implications for homebuilders